stacksjs/stacks/packages/core/types/README.md

 # Types

 This folder contains all the packages' TypeScript types.
-Don't worry, these are created automatically while building the packages/running certain npm scripts.
+Don't worry, these are created automatically while building the packages (running certain npm scripts).

 ## 💪🏼 Contributing